 It may sound counterintuitive to link out to other websites, but external linking can pay huge dividends.
 Outbound linking is the practice of including links to other publications or websites that rank for a topic covered in a blog post.
-While it’s not good practice to hyperlink focus keywords, it’s ideal to hyperlink terms or phrases that related to them.
+While it’s not good practice to hyperlink focus keywords, it’s ideal to hyperlink terms or phrases that are related to them.

 Internal linking occurs when a webpage links out to other pages on the same domain.
 This form of linking helps build page authority and improve the search engine rankings throughout an entire website.
 We advise adding two to three external and internal links to each post unless more links are required.

 Write an SEO-Friendly Meta Description and Title Tags

 A meta description is the preview text that summarizes the content of a web page on the search engine results page (SERP).
 Google will typically show webpages that have search-for words in the meta description, so it’s crucial to always include the post’s chosen keywords.
 Additionally, be sure to add a call to action (CTA), such as “Learn more.”

 A title tag is the blue headline link that appears above the meta description.
 An ideal title contains 55 to 60 characters, naturally incorporates the focus keywords, and has enticing language.
 A strong title can help improve a post’s ranking on the SERPs.

 Including relevant and engaging imagery to a blog helps create a better experience for readers and adds incremental value from an SEO perspective.
 The popularity of Google Images continues to grow, and with that brings another channel that can capture more organic traffic.
 All imagery within a blog should have alternative text (alt text) that only includes focus keywords when applicable.

 Looking to optimize a blog for SEO?
 Download this checklist and just follow each of the steps.